-2018 Women Are Sacred
+2021 Women Are Sacred Conference

-Tillie Black Bear Memorial Award
+Nominations for the 2021 Tillie Black Bear Award are now closed.

 Our much beloved Tillie, known as the Grandmother of the Movement to End Violence Against Women, played a major leadership role in the work to restore safety for Native women.
 She believed in the teaching White Buffalo Calf Woman had brought to the Lakota people that even in thought, women are to be respected.
 Tillie’s steadfast leadership was rooted in the clarity of her beliefs and dedication to Native peoples and women.
 Her work spanned almost four decades until her passing in 2014.
 Tillie’s understanding of social change, organizing, movement building, served her well as a leader, an inspiration, a teacher, and a sister-mother-friend-icon.

 “Native women have survived, Indian nations have survived, because of our beliefs and teachings.” –Tillie Black Bear

 This year’s Honor Wall is devoted to all the people that were nominated for a Tillie Black Bear Award.
 The pictures and stories in this space, which will be hosted online on the Whova conference platform, pay tribute to amazing Native advocates that inspire our work today.
 These advocates have paved the way for our Movement to restore safety for all Native women through their leadership, compassion, endeavor, and commitment to Native peoples and Nations to make our shared world a safe, healthy, and just place to live.

 Walking in their footsteps, we find comfort, strength, resilience, healing, and hope.
 The stories remind us that we are indeed the living legacy of these women as we continue to carry out the teachings that Women Are Sacred.